 Hon.
-Speaker, the 2014/15 Annual Budget and IDP were prepared under challenging circumstances considering that the world economy is still in difficulty, and global institutions are struggling to find their way.
-The budget framework for the next three years is designed to manage the risk in constrained fiscal environment while building a foundation for economic growth.
+Speaker, the 2014/15 Annual Budget and IDP were prepared under challenging circumstances considering that growth of the world economy is still staggering from the financial ills of yesteryear, and global institutions are struggling to find their feet.
+The budget framework for the next three years is designed to manage the risk(s) in constrained fiscal environment(s) while building a foundation for economic growth.
 The Annual Budget and IDP were also prepared after taking into consideration a number of issues that were raised during the Strategic Planning Session held on the 13th to the 14th of March 2014 at Mabalingwe and the first round of Public Participation exercise which was undertook during the month of October and November 2013.